Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

-every occupation has its pro/cons everything must be paid for twice https://www.raptitude.com/2022/01/everything-must-be-paid-for-twice/ evidence based evolution https://en.wikipedia.org/wiki/Evolutionary_game_theory evolution vs revolution excuses vs. solutions
+every occupation has its pro/cons everything must be paid for twice https://www.raptitude.com/2022/01/everything-must-be-paid-for-twice/ evidence based evolution -- adaptive radiation = not because the newly dominant group is "superior" to the old but usually because an extinction event eliminates the old, dominant group and makes way for the new one https://en.wikipedia.org/wiki/Adaptive_radiation evolution https://en.wikipedia.org/wiki/Evolutionary_game_theory evolution vs revolution excuses vs. solutions